 - If you do select the cheap window offer, you will not be ultimately satisfied.
 It will be a single-hung, dual pane window that does not meet even the lowest guidelines that will qualify for an energy credit, and certainly it will not reduce your heating and cooling bills.

 You should base your window choice on the overall value of your home.
 If you have a home value that is in the upper 1/3 of your locale, then more expensive windows should be your choice, if you want to maintain that value and be competitive in the market of future sales.
 These windows will typically hold a 50-year warranty and provide significant insulation against temperature extremes.
+But if you were to know how to pick a home warranty plan, the burden of worrying about home appliances will be greatly assuaged and you’d save a lot in the long run.
 If, on the other hand, you have a moderately priced home, you will want to upgrade with a moderately priced window.
 Over-improving means that you will not get that investment back when you sell.

 Always Select Double-Hung